Is Identity a Problem that Blockchain Can Fix?

 Identity - October 1, 2020

-How important is identity?
-Well, let’s put it this way if a bank doesn’t know who to make out a check to, where does it go?
+To understand its importance, think of it this way.
+If a bank doesn’t know who to make out a check to, where does it go?
 If a government doesn’t know who voted for them, are they in power?

 In the developed world, the government has a unique ID for every citizen.
 This unique ID is given to the citizen at birth and stays with after they retire.
 It is used when applying to a school, and even when receiving a paycheck at your first job.
 It follows you like your shadow, but stay with you even in the dark.